MACS40700/course_site/content/assignments/assign2.md

 -   What is the story?
 -   Why did you select this graphical form?
--   What is the role of interactivity?
-How does it enhance your ability to tell the story and communicate the data?
+-   What are the advantages / disadvantages of the choices you made?
+-   How can it be improved (helpful to work through the principles above of beauty, etc.)?

 ## Submission details